Message from the Director of School Counseling

-As we begin the 2015-2016 school year, the Guidance Department at DePaul Catholic High School would like to welcome back all our students from what was hopefully a healthy, restful, and productive summer.
+Welcome to the Guidance and College Counseling Department.
+As we begin the school year, the Guidance Department at DePaul Catholic High School would like to welcome back all our students from what was hopefully a healthy, restful, and productive summer.
 Additionally, we would like to extend a warm welcome to all of our incoming freshmen and transfer students.
 We are glad each of you has chosen DePaul Catholic and we look forward to working with all of you throughout the year.

 - Academic progress/difficulties

 - Course selection and scheduling

 - Tutoring services Social and peer issues

 - Career counseling

 Every effort is made by the department to meet as often as possible with each student and be accessible to them at all times.
 Parents and guardians are also welcome to meet with the counselors via appointment to discuss any concerns they may have.

 As DePaul Catholic is a college preparatory secondary school, it is inherent that the guidance staff helps to advise and prepare students for their future educational goals and plans.
 Counselors maintain ongoing relationships with higher education institutions and act as liaisons to representatives who visit DePaul.
 They work with students for four years, helping them navigate through college applications and the sometimes overwhelming admissions process.